Creating a Culture of Innovation: Key Characteristics and Strategies You Can Model

 The simple reason for a stagnant company is a cease of innovative thinking.
 No matter how much an executive spends on expensive luxuries to motivate employees, a company that stops innovating is a company that stops entirely.

 It all roots back to an environment that hinders free thinking.
 When an employee’s actions are limited, so are their solutions and ideas.
-Such an environment can lead to a toxic workplace and cause organizational inertia.
+Such an environment can lead to a toxic culture at work and cause organizational inertia.

 Remember that employees are the backbone of a company.
 Once they stop moving, so does your business.